 After you finished dragging monitor 2 similar to the physical location.
 You have to hit the “Apply” button.
 Close the window and try to move your mouse towards the direction relative to your second monitor.
 You will see that the mouse can now travel to the second screen.

-Be reminded that you have to repeat “Step 5” of this guide every time you will change the location of your second monitor.
+Keep in mind that you have to repeat “Step 5” of this guide every time you will change the location of your second monitor.

 Here is another example.
 I move my second screen above my windows laptop after installing a North Bayou F80 monitor arm.
 As a result, I repeat the “Step 5” process and drag the second screen (monitor 2) on top of monitor 1.